elgrassa/Data-engineering-professional-certificate/README.md

 ## Overview
 This project explores trends in Poland’s real estate market, with a particular focus on both rental and sales data across several cities.
-The goal is to identify market behaviors—such as price fluctuations and activity levels—through an interactive dashboard built with Streamlit.
+The goal is to identify market behaviors—such as price fluctuations and activity levels—through an interactive dashboard built with Streamlit:
+- Identify price fluctuations and percentiles across time and location.
+- Compare rent vs. sales activity.
+- Make informed property decisions using a visual dashboard.

 **Note:** Some smaller cities, including Bydgoszcz, Gdynia, and Szczecin, have less active real estate markets.
 As a result, the data coverage there may be more limited, and visualizations may not be as detailed.